H2CO3/Sparkling/doc/semantics.md

 §3.9.4.
 The `()` operator.
 The `()` operator may have zero or more additional operands between the two parentheses along with the left-hand side, which will become the arguments of the function.
 The LHS must be a function.
-The `()' operator calls the function, binding the call-time arguments to its formal parameters.
-The operator yields the return value of the function.
+The `()` operator calls the function, binding the call-time arguments to its formal parameters.
+It yields the return value of the function.
+Function arguments are passed by value.
+Arrays follow pointer semantics: assigning a new array to a function argument won't change the value visible to the calling context, but assigning to an **element** of an array does change its value as seen by both the calling context and the called function.

 §3.9.5.
 The memberof operator has two different, semantically equivalent forms:
 `<array> . member` and `<array> -> member`.
 It works the same as the postfix []